scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 In ScalarDB, you can execute a two-phase commit transactions that span multiple transaction manager instances.
 The transaction manager instances can be in the same process or application, or the instances can be in different processes or applications.
 For example, if you have transaction manager instances in multiple microservices, you can execute a transaction that spans multiple microservices.

-In two-phase commit transactions, there are two roles—a coordinator and a participant—that collaboratively execute a single transaction.
+In two-phase commit transactions, there are two roles—Coordinator and a participant—that collaboratively execute a single transaction.

-The coordinator process and the participant processes all have different transaction manager instances.
-The coordinator process first begins or starts a transaction, and the participant processes join the transaction.
-After executing CRUD operations, the coordinator process and the participant processes commit the transaction by using the two-phase interface.
+The Coordinator process and the participant processes all have different transaction manager instances.
+The Coordinator process first begins or starts a transaction, and the participant processes join the transaction.
+After executing CRUD operations, the Coordinator process and the participant processes commit the transaction by using the two-phase interface.

 ## How to configure ScalarDB to support two-phase commit transactions